PlayStation 4 Games Coming Soon To PlayStation Now Service

 Since its announcement in early 2014, the PlayStation Now service has grown to include over 480 PlayStation 3 titles.
 Players can subscribe to the monthly cloud service to play these games without downloading them.
-However, games that from the original PlayStation, PlayStation 2, and PlayStation 4 are noticeably absent on PlayStation Now.
+However, games from the original PlayStation, PlayStation 2, and PlayStation 4 are noticeably absent on PlayStation Now.
 That is going to change this year when select PlayStation 4 games make their debut on the PlayStation Now service.

 With a PlayStation Now subscription, a separate and independent service from PlayStation Plus, players have access to the service’s entire library via cloud streaming.
 They do not have to download a game before playing it and instead can quickly start playing any title in the collection.
 According to the PlayStation Blog, subscribers will soon be able to enjoy a few PlayStation 4 titles on PlayStation Now when those games become available later this year.